GautierBlandin/context-gpt/design-docs/004-authorization-rework/auth-rework.design-doc.md

 5. Implement the Use Cases
    - [X] Create the Register User Use Case
      - [X] Implement logic to create a new user using the User Aggregate and User Repository
-   - [ ] Create the Login User Use Case
+   - [X] Create the Login User Use Case
-     - [ ] Implement logic to validate credentials and generate a session token
+     - [X] Implement logic to validate credentials and generate a session token
-   - [ ] Create the Validate Token Use Case
+   - [X] Create the Validate Token Use Case
-     - [ ] Implement logic to validate a session token using the Token Service
+     - [X] Implement logic to validate a session token using the Token Service

 6. Implement the Adapters
-   - [ ] Create the Auth Controller
+   - [X] Create the Auth Controller
-     - [ ] Implement endpoints for registration and login
-     - [ ] Create DTOs for request/response handling
+     - [X] Implement POST /auth/register endpoint
+       - [X] The POST /auth/register should return 201 Created if the registration is successful
+       - [X] The POST /auth/register should not return a body.
+       - [X] The POST /auth/register should return a 400 Bad Request if the registration fails due to invalid input
+     - [X] Implement POST /auth/login endpoint
+       - [X] The POST /auth/login should return 200 OK along with a session token if the credentials are valid, and 401 Unauthorized if the credentials are invalid.
+       - [X] The POST /auth/login should return a 401 Unauthorized error if the credentials are invalid.
+     - [X] Implement GET /auth/validate endpoint
+       - [X] The GET /auth/validate should return 200 OK if the token is valid, and 401 Unauthorized if the token is invalid.
+       - [X] The token should be extracted from the Authorization header
-   - [ ] Create the Auth Middleware
+   - [ ] Create the Auth Guard
-     - [ ] Implement logic to extract and validate session tokens from incoming requests
+     - [ ] The Auth Guard extracts the session token from the authorization header
+     - [ ] The Auth Guard checks that the token is well-formed (`Bearer <token>`)
+     - [ ] The Auth Guard checks that the token is valid using the Validate Token Use-Case
+     - [ ] The Auth Guard sets the user ID in the request context

 7. Configure the Auth Module
    - [ ] Create the auth.module.ts file